tusharsadhwani/proxybot/README.md

 # proxybot

-Telegram bot that proxies messages between DMs and a master chat.
+Telegram bot that proxies messages and message reactions between DMs and a master chat.

 ## Usage